Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-uml-common/README.md

 Version 1.1: Fix some bugs in version 1.1.

 Version 1.2:

+-Fix the bug that the tool cannot recognize "uml:UseCase" and "uml:Actor".

 -Support both uml and xml files as input.

 -Support the notification mapping.